(Article on Steps to Improve Mental Health)

 I normally sleep well at night, but there are some occasions when I struggle too; particularly if a tough decision or a difficult conversation is ahead of me.
 On such occasions, I generally feel quite sluggish the following day.
 Focusing on my work seems more difficult too.
 “If I struggle so much after losing just one night’s sleep, how difficult must it be for someone who has to cope with many sleepless nights?”
 I thought to myself after the call.

 The problem of mental health keeps increasing rapidly in our stress-filled world, accentuated by the challenges that came through the pandemic.
-Lockdowns have taken their toll on individuals, families, and even children.
+Lockdowns took their toll on individuals, families, and sadly, even children.
 Many are the calls I receive from people battling depression, anxiety, suicidal thoughts, imagined fears, sleepless nights, a poor sense of well-being, and an overall sense of helplessness.
 Dependency on medication keeps growing too.

 Although I have never battled serious mental health issues, I have however faced many anxieties and crisis situations that threatened to rob me of my peace and well-being.
 These included unexpected health challenges – including a serious spinal injury at a young age, a severe accident my then 3-year-old son faced, losing my father to a debilitating stroke, and being unfairly treated at difficult moments.
 However, some important factors helped me through those times of anxiety, and even through the emotional struggles of the pandemic.
 I would like to highlight some of these factors with the hope that it would be helpful to someone as it has been to me.